 Chelan County Extension Office

-Location: 412 Washington Street in Wenatchee

-Times: Wed., 1-4 pm, year-round

-Information: 509-667-6540 / chelanmastergardeners@gmail.com
+Location: 412 Washington Street in Wenatchee Times: Wed., 1-4 pm on Wednesdays starting April 3 through Oct.
+9. Information: 509-667-6540 / chelanmastergardeners@gmail.com

-Farmers Markets can be another easy way to talk to a WSU Master Gardener.
-Check times and locations for Wenatchee Valley Farmers Markets at:
+The Farmers Market can be another easy way to talk to a WSU Extension Master Gardener.
+Check the time and location for the Wenatchee Valley Farmers Markets at: wenatcheefarmersmarket.com